hjr265/hjr265.me/content/blog/making-ranked-leaderboards-with-mongodb-aggregation-framework/index.md

 There you go.
 You can use these basics to build ranked leaderboards with MongoDB.

 In Toph, we make the most out of `$setWindowFields` for leaderboards and contest standings.

-By distributing the aggregation load across a MongoDB replica set and some application-side caching, you can start serving real-time leaderboards without having MongoDB even break a sweat.
+By adding proper indexes for your collections, distributing the aggregation load across a MongoDB replica set and configuring application-side caching, you can start serving real-time leaderboards without having MongoDB even break a sweat.

 You can learn more about the [`$setWindowFields` aggregation operator](https://www.mongodb.com/docs/manual/reference/operator/aggregation/setWindowFields/) and the [MongoDB Aggregation Framework](https://www.mongodb.com/docs/manual/aggregation/) in general from the official MonogDB documentations.